WelcomeToSinghCommunity/SM-18/README.md

 ## Experiments

-The following is a brief description of each of the 10 experiments contained in this repository :
+The following is a brief description of each of the 10 experiments and one MANOVA Experiment contained in this repository :

 ## Code
 The code for the experiments is split into 6 Colab ( .pynb ) files and 4 R files: